Australian golf tournament bridges gender pay gap

 (CNN)The gender pay gap is an issue that effects women all over the world.

-And the majority of professional sportswomen are no different.
+And for the majority of professional sportswomen it's no different.

 Elite-level tennis is an exception, rather than the rule.
 Last year marked a decade since women won the right to equal prize money at Wimbledon, the last of the four major tournaments to adopt that approach.
 Unsurprisingly, eight of the 10 highest paid female athletes in 2017 were tennis players, according to Forbes Magazine.